greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_python.html.md

 ### <a id="pip39"></a>Installing Python Packages for Python 3.9

 By default, `greenplum_path.sh` changes the `PYTHONPATH` and `PYTHONHOME` environment variables for use with the installed Python 2.7 environment.
-In order to install modules using `pip` with Python 3.9, you must first `UNSET` those parameters.
+In order to install modules using `pip` with Python 3.9, you must first `unset` those parameters.
 For example to install `numpy` and `scipy` for Python 3.9:

 ```
 gpssh -s -f gpdb_hosts
-=> UNSET PYTHONHOME
+=> unset PYTHONHOME
-=> UNSET PYTHONPATH
+=> unset PYTHONPATH
 => $GPHOME/ext/python3.9 -m pip install numpy scipy
 ```